finam-ufz/finam/docs/source/blog/posts/time-adapters.rst

 .. note::
     The :class:`SumOverTime <.adapters.SumOverTime>` adapter may change units, depending on the setup.
     This also allows to transform rates into amounts, like *mm/d* to total *mm*.

+Caveats
+^^^^^^^

+During the initial pull in :doc:`/finam-book/development/connect_phase`, time integration adapters cannot provide sensible output.
+This is because there is only a single data entry available, and the time span of the previous step is not defined.

+* For :class:`.adapters.AvgOverTime`, the available data entry is simply returned and interpreted as the average.
+* For :class:`.adapters.SumOverTime`, treatment depends on whether the incoming data is on a per-time basis.
+  See the API docs for details.

+Ideally, components don't rely on the initial data if it is foreseeable to be aggregated by a time integration adapter.